Twitter Handle: @LIDucksGM

 2021 is Mike Pfaff's 27th year in the professional sports business.
 He has been with the Ducks since 2002, took over the position of GM in 2006 and was named club president in 2011.

-Under Pfaff's leadership, the Ducks have drawn more fans to Bethpage Ballpark than any club in Atlantic League history.
-The team has led the circuit in attendance in 14 of 17 years of play, became the first team in Atlantic League history to reach the 7-million fan mark, celebrated their league record 663rd all-time sellout and set their single-game attendance mark.
-His efforts have been recognized by his peers, most notably in his being the first-ever three-time winner of the Atlantic League Executive of the Year three times (2008, 2010, 2016) as well as being named to the "40 under 40" Class of 2009 by the Long Island Business News.
-On the field, Mike’s role in player acquisition has helped the club achieve new heights, earning four Championship Series appearances (2011, 2012, 2013, 2016) in six years while bringing back-to-back Atlantic League championships to Long Island (2012, 2013).
+Under Pfaff's leadership, the Ducks have led the circuit in attendance, became the first team in league history to eclipse the 7-million fan mark, and have welcomed a record 680+ sellout crowds.
+His efforts have been recognized by his peers, most notably in his being the first-ever three-time winner of the Atlantic League Executive of the Year Award (2008, 2010, 2016).
+Michael was also named to the "40 under 40" Class of 2009 by the Long Island Business News.
+On the field, Mike’s role in player procurement has helped the club achieve new heights, earning six Championship Series appearances (2011, 2012, 2013, 2016, 2017, 2018) in the past eight seasons while bringing back-to-back Atlantic League championships to Long Island (2012, 2013).

 Michael is proud of the growth of the QuackerJack Foundation during his tenure.
 Founded in 2003, the team’s charitable arm has continued to expand its efforts and now contributes to over 800 non-profit and community organizations each year, while bringing awareness to worthy programs and causes in need of assistance on Long Island.